3D Paper Egg Designs: 6 Easter Egg SVG Files

 Don’t forget to save your settings before you close the panel.

-***Important: If you are working with a Bluetooth connection, I would switch to a USB cord.
+***Important: I would switch to a USB cord if you are working with a Bluetooth connection.
 This cut takes a long time and you don’t want to have your Bluetooth connection drop on you mid-cut.
-Also, Because of the detailed nature of this cut, I also recommend using a brand new blade.
+Also, Because of the detailed nature of this cut, I also recommend using a brand-new blade.

 Once you have saved your custom settings, close the Materials box.
 If you have an Auto blade on a Cameo 4, your machine will adjust your blade depth for you when you send the cut job.
 If you are working on an older machine, you will need to manually adjust the blade depth before you send the project.

 Change the Material for both the teal and black colors.
 Using the score settings for black lines and the intricate cut settings for teal lines.
 Send your Score (kiss-cut) to the machine first.
 When it’s done scoring deselect the black line color and select the teal line color.
 Then send the teal cut lines to your machine.

 When cutting your vellum, use the vellum setting under your materials panel.

 Now that your 3D SVG file has been cut, let’s get started with the assembly process.
 We’re going to start by removing the extra cardstock from our light grip mat.
 Then we’re going to lift each of the 10 panel sections from the mat, one at a time, leaving the extra bits behind on the mat.
 If the extra pieces didn’t remain on your mat, it’s probably because your mat is not sticky enough.
 It could also be because your cardstock didn’t cut all the way through.
 Once you’ve lifted all of the individual pieces, you can remove the egg pattern from the mat.